-David Decosimo is Assistant Professor of Theology at Loyola University Maryland.
+David Decosimo is Assistant Professor of Theology at Boston University.

 "This is an important new work on the status of the virtues in Aquinas's moral theology.
 With a stunning command of the text and of the contemporary critical scene, David Decosimo argues that for St. Thomas, the pagan virtues are genuine virtues, that pagans achieve real good, and that such 'hyper-Augustinians' as John Milbank have not said the last word on the relation between virtue theory and moral theology.
 Decosimo's argument is compelling and opens up new paths for future work in the field."

 "Ethics as a Work of Charity is a compelling and original contribution to both Aquinas scholarship and contemporary religious ethics.
 Historically and exegetically sensitive, Decosimo offers a close reading of Aquinas's influential account of pagan virtue in ways that provide a fresh resource for engaging religious and moral diversity without sacrificing conviction.
 By advancing a distinctively 'prophetic Thomism' that is at once deeply Aristotelian and deeply Augustinian, this book transcends many of the intellectual and political agendas that exacerbate the conflicts of our age.
 It should command the interest of many in philosophy, theology, and religious studies."

 "A penetrating study of Aquinas's treatment of pagan virtue, showing its roots in Aristotle and Augustine and its relevance for contemporary ethics, while reaffirming the fundamental Christian conviction that virtue requires the action of grace.
 This is a major contribution to Aquinas interpretation and theological efforts to navigate religious diversity with fidelity and generosity."

 —Archbishop J. Augustine Di Noia, OP, Vatican City